29 Atlantic Highly Migratory Species Stock Status

 Affiliations: NEFSC

-This section summarizes Highly Migratory Species Stock Status as it is presented in the latest (2023) Atlantic Highly Migratory Species Stock Assessment and Fishery Evaluation (SAFE) report.
+This section summarizes Highly Migratory Species Stock Status as it is presented in the most recent Atlantic Highly Migratory Species Stock Assessment and Fishery Evaluation (SAFE) report (2024-2025).
 Stock assessments for Atlantic HMS are completed through one of three processes.
-Most Atlantic HMS stocks that are managed internationally under the authority of the MSA and ATCA (tunas, billfish, and swordfish) are assessed by the ICCAT SCRS.
-Given their migratory nature and because of their interactions with ICCAT fisheries, some pelagic sharks are also assessed by the ICCAT SCRS.
-Other shark stocks that do not interact with ICCAT fisheries are assessed via the SouthEast Data Assessment and Review (SEDAR) process.
-SEDAR assessments are completed for domestically managed HMS shark stocks.
+Most Atlantic HMS stocks that are managed internationally under the authority of the MSA and ATCA (tunas, billfish, swordfish, some pelagic sharks) are assessed by the International Commission for the Conservation of Atlantic Tunas’ Standing Committee on Research and Statistics (ICCAT SCRS).
+Sharks managed domestically under the MSA are assessed through the SouthEast Data Assessment and Review (SEDAR) process.
 Sharks may also be assessed through an independent stock assessment is completed by a third party and approved for use in management by NOAA Fisheries (“external assessments”).
-Unless otherwise indicated, most assessments presented herein are done through either the ICCAT or SEDAR process.
-Illustrations of Kobe plots describing domestic and international thresholds are provided.
+Most HMS assessments are completed through either the ICCAT or SEDAR process.
+Separate tables summarize thresholds and stock status for all species or stocks assessed through these pathways (and for which the results have been accepted for use in management), and provide information on the timing of upcoming assessments.

 Spatial scale: Species-specific; depends on the extent of the managed stock.
-Can be regional (e.g., Gulf of Mexico or Atlantic blacktip shark) or could be basin-wide (e.g., North Atlantic swordfish, Western Atlantic bluefin)
+Can be regional (e.g., Gulf of America or Atlantic blacktip shark) or could be basin-wide (e.g., North Atlantic swordfish, Western Atlantic bluefin)

-Temporal scale: Stock status is stock specific with regards to temporal nature of thresholds
+Temporal scale: Stock status as of December 2025.
+Status is stock-specific with regards to temporal nature of thresholds, estimated rebuilding times, and data analyzed for stock assessments.

 Synthesis Theme:

-This section in the HMS SAFE Report is intended to summarize stock status information only.
-Specific implications of stock status trends through time may be available in the latest assessments.
+This summarizes information in the HMS SAFE Report, which itself is intended to provide a high-level summary of stock status information.
+Specific implications of stock status trends through time are available in the latest assessments.

 ecodata name: ecodata::hms_stock_status